Noisy Dogs

 An Officer will attend at the location of the alleged barking dog and speak with occupants to:

-(a) identify the dog's owner & determine the likelihood of the complaint
+(a) identify the dog's owner and determine the likelihood of the complaint

 (b) inform the dog owner of Bylaw regulations pertaining to barking

-(c) identify barking motivations & suggest possible remedies
+(c) identify barking motivations and suggest possible remedies

 (e) ensure the dog is currently licensed